Google Ads Bidding – How to Choose the Best Bidding Strategy

 By aligning your bidding strategy with your specific campaign goals, budget, and data, you can optimise your Google Ads campaigns for maximum efficiency and return on investment.

-Focus on Clicks with CPC Bidding
+Focus on Clicks Bidding

 If your primary goal is to drive traffic to your website, there are two main cost-per-click (CPC) bidding strategies you can use in Google Ads: Maximise Clicks and Manual CPC Bidding.
 Both strategies aim to increase the number of clicks your ads receive, but they offer different levels of control and automation.